smudge-js/smudge/notes/notes.md

     would be nice if material downloads had unique names, maybe be able to specify a project name, version, or something?

+    would be nice if live preview remembered which channel you were previewing on refresh

 we are trying to figure out what to eat for dinner, not the worst possible way to cook it.